frnmst/the-flux-of-thought/README.md

 This theme contains an Atom file useful for RSS feeds in `./_pages/feed.xml`

-The link to `feed.xml` is available in the navigation bar of every page The purpose is that your readers open this link with a feed reader so that they can remain up to date with your posts.
+The link to `feed.xml` is available in the navigation bar of every page.
+The purpose is that your readers open this link with a feed reader so that they can remain up to date with your posts.